swipswaps/objectiv-analytics/bach/docs/source/modelhub_basics.rst

 Map, filter, aggregate
 ----------------------
 As the map functions above retured a SeriesBoolean, they can be used in the model hub combined with a filter and aggregation models.
 We use the same aggregation model we showed earlier (`unique_users`), but now with the filter `df.conversion_events` applied.
 This gives the unique converted users per day.

-You can use this column, just as any other.
-For example you can now use your created clusters to group models from the model hub by:

 .. code-block:: python